Scissor Sisters (convicted killers): Mulhall family background

 The Mulhalls were from Kilclare Gardens, a working class area in Tallaght, south Dublin.
-Their parents John and Kathleen Mulhall raised a family of three boys and three girls.
-Kathleen was originally Kathleen Ward before she got married and was from the Travelling community.
+Their parents, John and Kathleen Mulhall, raised a family of three boys and three girls.
+Kathleen was born Kathleen Ward and was from the Travelling community.
 John Mulhall allegedly abused Kathleen.
 Their marriage broke down and Kathleen entered into a relationship with Farah Swaleh Noor in 2002.
 Noor also allegedly abused Kathleen Mulhall.

 Linda Mulhall

 Linda Mulhall was 30 years old at the time of the killing.
 She was unemployed, had left school early and had four children.
 The relationship with the father of her children broke up and she got into another relationship with an individual called Wayne Kinsella who subsequently abused them, in one case beating the children with an electrical flex.
 The abuse was later investigated, and the children were taken into care by the social services, while Wayne Kinsella served a seven-year prison sentence for his cruelty to the children.
 Linda Mulhall, meanwhile, had a history of alcohol abuse and suffered from an addiction to heroin.
 She had one previous conviction in 1993 for larceny.